dotmra/Ikariam-Discord-Bot/README.md

 - !info (Player Name)
 -- Shows a players score and ranking in all score categories, also indicates if the player is inactive or in vacation mode

+## Planned features:
+- Automatically post game news from forums in a desired text channel

+- Set your own command prefix

+- Come with suggestions, everything is considered!